Annapurna Base Camp Trek

 Important Notes for the Annapurna Base Camp Trek

-• Included in this itinerary is transport by local bus to Pokhara.
-Should you wish to travel by private jeep, please ask us about the additional cost.
+This itinerary includes transport by local bus to Pokhara.
+If you wish to travel by private jeep, please ask us about the additional cost.

-• Porters are available to carry up to 20kg.
+Porters can carry up to 20kg.
 As we normally provide one porter for two trekkers, please pack lightly and under 10kg.
-Magical Nepal will provide you with a duffle bag for your gear, one designed so it’s easy for porters to carry.
+Magical Nepal will provide you with a duffle bag for your gear, one designed for porters’ ease.

-• Please carry water, sunscreen, and snacks, as well as your camera, in your day pack.
+Please carry water, sunscreen, snacks, and your camera in your day pack.

 Annapurna Base Camp Trek Map